geosoft1/tools/HOWTO.md

 Remember to use commands only if a file from project is open in editor, otherwise will fail.
 Except aliases and scripts from this rule (e.g. clone command).

 **Using go from Terminal**

+Is strongly recomanded to work in LiteIDE but Gopei set environment for go in .bashrc so is posible to use Terminal.

          cd $GOPATH
          cd src/HelloWorld/